 - Cognitive behavioral therapy: CBT identifies specific symptoms and targets them in the sessions, usually in a more structured way, and often for a limited number of sessions.

 - Schema therapy: Schema therapy aims to use CBT techniques in order to work on the personality as a whole, not just specific symptoms.
 Underlying schemas, or themes, that dominate the individual’s personality are identified and targeted.
 These schemas include defectiveness, isolation, self-sacrifice, unrelenting standards, and failure.

 - Radically Open Dialectical Behavior Therapy (RO DBT):19 RO DBT is a treatment program developed from DBT designed to help individuals whose personality is characterized by over-control, including those who have anorexia, autism spectrum disorders, and OCPD.

 - Family and couples therapy: May be helpful when the symptoms of the partner with OCPD are causing conflict within the couple or family.

 The Food and Drug Administration has not approved any medications for the treatment of OCPD.
 While some people with OCPD obtain relief from anxiety, hoarding, or depression by taking medications, medications are usually not considered to be a primary treatment for OCPD.
 Those seeking psychopharmacological treatment should consult a psychiatrist or psychopharmacologist about their options, and clarify the possible side effects of any medication they consider taking.

 How to Get Help for OCPD

-How to Get Help for a Loved One
+How to Get Help for a Partner or Loved One